GrapeTec/T-SPLINE/README.md

 	- Converts TSM file to GNUPlot(T-mesh, T-imgage, T-connect and T-pointset) files.
 	- Usage: tsm2gpl.exe [*.tsm]

+### 4.7 VIEWER
+	- A T-spline 3D viewer with GUI(developed using GLC Player libaries).

 ### 4.8 NOTES
 	- For Windows, use '..\' to get the parent directory and use '.\' to get the current directory.
 	- For Linux & MAC, use '../' to get the parent directory and use './' to get the current directory.

 ## 5. TODO LIST
 * 5.1 Manifold T-spline has not been supported yet.
 * 5.2 T-NURCCS has not been supported yet.